alipzsh/knowledge-base/AES-ECB-CPA.md

 we can access the encryption oracle and get any part of the flag.

-find encryption for every character, make a mapping for them get the encryption of each character of the flag, one by one, look for it in the dictionary. save the key.
+find encryption for every character, make a mapping of them. get the encryption of each character of the flag, one by one, look for it in the dictionary. save the key.

 ```python